-- o pay dividends or make other distributions;
+- pay dividends or make other distributions;

-- o make certain investments or acquisitions;
+- make certain investments or acquisitions;

 - enter into related party transactions unless certain conditions are met;

 - dispose of assets or merge;

-- o incur additional debt;
+- incur additional debt;

-- o issue equity;
+- issue equity;

-- o repurchase or redeem equity interests and debt;
+- repurchase or redeem equity interests and debt;

-- o grant liens; and
+- grant liens; and

-- o pledge assets.
+- pledge assets.

 Furthermore, in accordance with our subsidiary's credit facilities, CC VIII and its subsidiaries are required to maintain specified financial ratios and meet financial tests.
-These financial ratios become more restrictive over time and will become more difficult to maintain during the latter half of 2003 and thereafter.
+These financial ratios become more restrictive over time and will become more difficult to maintain going forward.
 The ability to comply with these provisions may be affected by events beyond our control.
 The breach of any of these covenants will result in a default under the applicable debt agreement or instrument and could trigger acceleration of the debt under the CC VIII credit facilities and in certain cases under other agreements governing our long-term indebtedness.
 Any default under our credit facilities or indenture governing our outstanding debt might adversely affect our growth, our financial condition and our results of operations and our ability to make payments on our publicly held notes and the CC VIII credit facilities.